mmtk/mmtk-core/docs/tutorial/Tutorial.md

    2. If you rename the internal folder, there is a possibility that the new build will generate incorrectly.
 If a build appears to generate strangely quickly, it probably generated badly.
    3. A renamed build folder can be tested by changing the file path in commands as appropriate.
    4. If you plan to completely overwrite a build, deleting the folder you are writing over will help prevent errors.
 3. Try building using NoGC.
 Both HelloWorld and the fannkuchredux benchmark should run without issue.
-If you then run a benchmark test large enough to trigger a collection, such as DeCapo's `lusearch`, it should fail when the collection is triggered.
+If you then run lusearch, it should fail when a collection is triggered.
 The messages and errors produced should look identical or nearly identical to the log below.
 ```
 $ ./build/linux-x86_64-normal-server-$DEBUG_LEVEL/jdk/bin/java -XX:+UseThirdPartyHeap -Xms512M -Xmx512M -jar ./dacapo-9.12-MR1-bach.jar lusearch
 Using scaled threading model.
 24 processors detected, 24 threads used to drive the workload, in a possible range of [1,64]